 Like our standard guide to Disney World, this guide will cover things like the best times to visit, saving money on tickets, and avoiding crowds but it also explains any changes affecting these things and park changes in general.
 Whether you’re a first-time visitor or an Annual Passholder you’ll find this guide useful.

 We don’t normally have this section (let alone this guide) but there’s nothing normal about this guide so here it is.
 There are actually quite a few things to consider concerning Disney’s current guidelines including their mask mandate, social distancing, dining changes, and transportation and resort hotel updates.

-First let’s look at what’s required of guests while they are visiting.
-Currently guests are required to wear a mask at all times unless they are eating or drinking.
-This new guideline applies to any guest ages 2 and up.
-You must wear a mask while walking around the parks, riding rides, watching shows and even at your resort hotel (outside your room and the pool).
+First, let’s look at what’s required of guests while they are visiting.
+Currently, guests are required to wear a mask at all times unless they are eating or drinking and stopped.
+This new guideline applies to any guest ages 2 and up, and even if you’ve had the COVID-19 vaccine.
+You must wear a mask while walking around the parks, riding rides, watching shows, and even at your resort hotel (outside your room and the pool).

 With all these changes, Disney has devised a Park Pass Reservation system that requires guests to make an advance reservation to a park in order to enter.
 Every guest must do this no matter when or how you got your tickets.
 It’s a pretty simple process and can be done online.
 You must have tickets first before doing this.
 Because Disney is limiting the number of guests each day in the parks, reservations may or may not be available to you which is why we suggest doing it as far in advance as possible.
 You can read more about this new system and how to secure your reservations in our updated guide.